Grammarly Review (2023): Is Grammarly Worth It? My Verdict

 It also allows you to choose your version of English depending on where your readers are based:

 It will also highlight convention mistakes.
 For example, it will highlight ‘color’ if you are writing in Australian English.

 And finally, you can set “goals” for Grammarly to measure your writing against:

 This is a pretty awesome feature which I go into more detail about further down in the review.
 Note – “Domain” is only available on Premium.

 And finally, the “Overall Score” checker is a neat way to measure the quality of your writing.
 This feature will give you a score out of 100.
 The more suggestions from Grammarly you implement, the higher your score will be:

 You will also see how many issues Grammarly Premium has found in your writing.
 Crucially, these will not be visible to you in the free version, and you will have to upgrade to see them.

-It includes a far greater number of checks (over 400) including grammar, punctuation, sentence structure and context.
-In addition to the checks on the free version, it includes:
+Grammarly Premium includes a far greater number of checks relating to grammar, punctuation, sentence structure and context.
+In addition to the checks in the free version, it will look out for:

 - Writing inconsistencies

 - Overuse of words